cyber-kaito/project-idia/README.md

 ## Planned Features

--  View information on past and present events and gacha banners
 -  View character profiles
 -  Customize and build card teams
 -  View today's and upcoming alchemy lessons and furniture material rewards